Insulin Resistance Clinic

 Providers in our clinic include:

 For more information, contact the Insulin Resistance Clinic at 206-987-2640.
-If you would like an appointment, ask your child’s primary care provider to refer you.We provide care at our main campus in Seattle
+If you would like an appointment, ask your child’s primary care provider to refer you.We provide care at our hospital campus in Seattle

 Providers, see how to refer a patient.